-Peak dates December 1st thru March 30th Require a 21-day cancellation notice for a full deposit refund.
+Peak dates December 1st thru April 30th are not eligible for a refund.

 Please note: Cancellation policies are subject to change.
 Please refer to your reservation confirmation or contact the marina office direct for confirmation of cancellation policy.
 Cancellation requests must be submitted directly to the marina.
 Any cancellation requests received through the IGY Marinas website are not considered proper cancellation.